OUR BLOG

 Preparation is key.

-Planning can help you to take some control in the face of a storm.
+Planning can help you take control in the face of a storm.
 Stock up on flashlights, batteries, and other disaster preparedness items.
 If you know the weather will be bad, charge your devices ahead of time.
-Finally, be sure that your family has a plan for where to go in the event of a tornado or flood.
+Additionally, this website tells us that it’s crucial to have a family plan outlining where to go in the event of a tornado or flood, ensuring everyone knows what to do in an emergency.

 Stay informed (but don’t obsess).